 The Times, British newspaper of record, may be printed on tabloid sized paper, but don't you dare call it a tabloid.
 It's a "quality compact", thank you very much!
 The same is true of The Independent.
 The Guardian would also like to remind you that it is in the slightly-larger Berliner format.

 Call someone who is into trains a trainspotter, and they will nearly always correct you that they are a railway enthusiast or "railfan".
 This is actually more accurate in most cases, as many are not trainspotters in the traditional sense, preferring to travel on or photograph trains as opposed to simply collecting numbers.
 The negative connotations of the term "trainspotter" (especially in the UK) of course are a big factor.
 The same can apply to any other "spotters".

 Birdwatchers are emphatically not twitchers.
 Birdwatchers study birds, twitchers only want to count how many species they can lay claim to.
 Or so birdwatchers say.

 Trostkyite is a right-wing and/or Stalinist term of abuse.
 Trotskyist is someone who agrees with the political theories of Leon Trotsky.

 Except in the real Stalinist USSR they were called "trotskisty", literally "trotskyists", even in the most accusing official press.

-Subverted with The Troubles from Northern Ireland: While in English (American, British and Irish) are refered as such, outside the English-speaking world (excluding Japan, China, Chinese-speaking countries, and Israel), they're refered as a conflict or a war instead.
+Subverted with The Troubles from Northern Ireland: While in English (American, British and Irish) they are referred to as such, outside the English-speaking world (excluding Japan, China, Chinese-speaking countries, and Israel), they're described as a conflict or a war instead.